DevExpress/devextreme-documentation/concepts/05 UI Components/List/25 Selection/01 User Interaction.md

 ---

 To select a **List** item, an end user simply clicks or taps it.
 Selected items become shaded.
-If you want to indicate selected items more manifestly, set the [showSelectionControls](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/showSelectionControls.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#showSelectionControls') option to **true**.
+If you want to indicate selected items more manifestly, set the [showSelectionControls](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/showSelectionControls.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#showSelectionControls') property to **true**.
 This setting adds a check box to each item on the **List**.
 Also, make this setting if you use the *"all"* **selectionMode**.
 Otherwise, the *"Select All"* check box will be missing.

 ---
 ##### jQuery